Note: This is a simplified, quick version of our project creation docs. For full information, refer to this page:

 Python package to upload images programmatically.

-With the free plan, we can invite up to three annotators to collaborate on the project.
-To add members, click the '+ Invite team' button.
-This feature ensures smooth collaboration by allowing multiple annotators to work on the same project.
+With the free plan, we can invite up to three data annotators to collaborate on the project.
+This feature ensures smooth collaboration by allowing multiple annotators to work on the same project and share the workload equally.

-In the paid plan, you can also hire annotators to label images in your project to speed up the data annotation process.
+In the paid plan, you can also add data reviewers to review labeld images in your project to ensure data annotation quality and consistency in your image labeling workflows.

 After the project is set up, it will appear on the dashboard.
 From there, annotators can begin labeling images and monitoring progress on the centralized platform.